 Above all: trust your boyfriend until he gives you a reason (or reasons) not to.
 Trust your boyfriend when he chooses you.
 Trust his love, his attention, his affection.

 And remember that all human beings are selfish, to some extent–he’s not spending time with you because he feels sorry for you, or he’s “settling.”

 He’s with you because he knows that, right now, out of all the women in the world, you are the best choice for him.

 If you’re struggling with insecurity in this regard, here’s what you need to discover: the unique gift you are bringing to his life which no other woman can.

 Work on your self-esteem, and convince yourself of the unique spirit, energy, value you bring to his life which would be impossible for him to find anywhere else.

 3.)
-You should be grateful for the women from his past.
+You should be grateful to the women from his past.

 I look back on my earliest relationships and cringe.
 Hard.

 As a younger man, I didn’t begin to understand women.
 I made constant mistakes.
-I could be self-centered around the women I was seeing.
+I could be self-centered.
 I wasn’t confident enough.